6 KPIs Every Gaming Company Should Measure and Track

 #1: Keep up with bookkeeping

-Your best bet is to have a dedicated person doing your bookkeeping, having processes in place to capture receipts, and getting your accounts reconciled properly every month.
+Your best bet is to have a dedicated person do your bookkeeping, have processes in place to capture receipts and get your accounts reconciled properly every month.
 This will put your mind at ease and save you a lot of manual effort in the long run.

 Pro tip: Don’t forget your GST refund in your pre-revenue days!
 If you are registered for GST, keeping track of receipts will mean that any GST you pay gets captured and you can later claim this amount for a refund.